 by ir.
 Damien Richardson,

-Drones are becoming an inescapable reality in the Caribbean.
-They have already taken the world by storm and are now infiltrating every area of business and of our collective social experience causing the Caribbean to ask some essential questions going into the future.
+In recent months, drones are becoming an inescapable reality in the Caribbean.
+Mopeand utility, have already taken the world by storm and are now infiltrating every area of business and of our collective social experience causing the Caribbean to ask some essential questions going into the future.
 What role will Drones play in bringing true economic and social diversity to the region?
 What kind of opportunities do incorporating Drones in our training institutions create for the employment future of the citizens of the islands?
 What level of innovation, licensing, and regulations is the Caribbean prepared to provide and confront?